Public Art Program

 View Signal Box Guidelines(PDF, 892KB)

-The City of Fairfax is seeking artists to transform traffic signal cabinets into public artworks.
+Transform traffic signal cabinets into public artworks.
 Artist designs will be printed on vinyl and wrapped around city-maintained signal boxes throughout Fairfax.

 - Deadline: Rolling submissions accepted